 A complete application for both new and current Partner Agencies includes:

-- A complete and submitted application
+- How to ensure a fully complete and submitted application.

 Partner Agency Requirements